 Something a little different for breakfast that takes minutes to prepare!
+These Baked Eggs in Mushrooms will put a smile on anyone’s face.

 I made these last weekend.
 Yes, on a Sunday.
 And yes, it was sunny.
 And yes, I am usually very uncreative when it comes to recipe names, and writing generally.
 But I like to think that I can get creative in the kitchen, and so that’s what I focus my energy on, not coming up with catchy names for my recipes!